Intelligence needs

 a place to live.

-The local-first, explainable open-source memory engine for embedded Rust applications and AI agent systems, with episodic context, continuity-aware planner traces, and lifecycle-aware historical recall.
+The local-first, explainable open-source memory engine for embedded Rust applications and AI agent systems, with judged recall quality, append-only memory changefeeds, operator graph inspection, and time-travel recall for debugging what an agent knew when.

 Built for Recall.